 - Set alerts based on any Windows services that you are monitoring using New Relic.

-- Create dashboards to track your Windows services.
+- Install the Windows Services Quickstart or create your own dashboards to track your Windows services.

 one.newrelic.com > Dashboards: You can use the Microsoft Windows services integration metrics to create tables for your services.